epsylon/oasis/README.md

  + Cipher: Module to encrypt and decrypt your text symmetrically (using a shared password).
  + Courts: Module to resolve conflicts and emit veredicts.
  + Documents: Module to discover and manage documents.
  + Events: Module to discover and manage events.
+ + Favorites: Module to manage your favorite content.
  + Feed: Module to discover and share short-texts (feeds).
  + Forums: Module to discover and manage forums.
  + Governance: Module to discover and manage votes.